 We discovered that sick children and their families spent much of their time indoors, often in clinical environments that were disconnected from the senses of nature.
 In designing Hummingbird House, it would have been easy to play it safe and be clinical; but that would be to lose the core values of respite, care and connection.

 So we created a card sort called Senses, which invited users to select their favourite ways to connect with nature and each other – such as natural light, greenery, hugs and shared meals.
 This exercise unearthed a number of sensory experiences that were important to the children and their families.

-As a result of the workshops, the architects incorporated an open courtyard in the centre of the building – connecting the kids’ rooms to the outside world.
-Skylights were also installed above their beds to let in natural light and even a wheelchair-friendly treehouse was built.
+As a result of the workshops, the architects incorporated an open courtyard in the centre of the building – connecting the kids’ rooms to the outside world and even a wheelchair-friendly treehouse was built.

 Human centred design is about creating space that reflects the wants and needs of the people living in it.
 We learnt that the act of bathing kids was a treasured moment for many families; a chance to soothe, calm and connect with loved ones.
 So in another example of putting the findings into practice, Thomson Adsett extended the main bathroom design to include an alcove at the entrance, where families could gather together.

 Our work for Hummingbird House has helped bridge the gap between what is designed and how a space is inhabited.
 Given the nature of the brief, it was a responsibility we felt honoured to accept.
 And perhaps our greatest achievement has been the creation of a wonderful space that, despite its function, celebrates living.

 This project was completed for Queensland Kids and in collaboration with ThomsonAdsett Architects.
 Our services included an engagement survey (digital), workshop design and facilitation, peer-review of buildings, human centred brief report.

 Dad and Son One of the dads who participated in our family workshop with his son.